-Setup Tab
+Drivers Tab

-Click the Setup button to run the software installation program.
+Setup Click the Setup button to run the software installation program.
 Select from the menu which software you want to install.
-Browse CD The Browse CD button is the standard Windows command that allows you to open Windows Explorer and show the contents of the support CD.
-Before installing the software from Windows Explorer, look for a file named README.TXT, INSTALL.TXT or something similar.
+Browse CD The Browse CD button is the standard Windows command that allows you to open Windows Explorer and show the contents of the support disk.
+Before installing the software from Windows Explorer, look for a file named README.TXT or something similar.
 This file may contain important information to help you install the software correctly.
-Some software is installed in separate folders for different operating systems, such as Windows 2000/XP.
+Some software is installed in separate folders for different operating systems, such as Windows XP/Vista/7.
 Always go to the correct folder for the kind of OS you are using.
-In install the software, execute a file named SETUP.EXE or INSTALL.EXE by double-clicking the file and then following the instructions on the
+In install the software, execute a file named SETUP.EXE by doubleclicking the file and then following the instructions on the screen.
 Exit The EXIT button closes the Auto Setup window.

-Application Tab
+Utilities Tab

-Lists the software utilities that are available on the CD.
+Lists the software utilities that are available on the disk.